Our Productions and Creative Discussions to support, inspire, encourage, empower, and ultimately build Body confidence

 An entertaining quarterly show and more with individuals with Visible disfigurement and body image issues, as the models.

 We wish to work with you!
-We are building our team, and looking for volunteer creative young minds in media technology, arts, psychologists... enthusiastic and emphatic about what we do.
+We are looking for creative volunteers passionate about our projects.

 BEAUTY BEYOND OUR IMPERFECTION My name is Onyinye Maduka and I was born with a rare skin condition called Ichthyosis.
 What is Ichthyosis?
 Ichthyosis refers to a family of genetic skin conditions which affects 1 – 300,000 people (according to FIRST which means Foundation for Ichthyosis and Related Skin Types).
 It is a process whereby Read more about BEAUTY BEYOND OUR IMPERFECTION[…]